SethClydesdale/arisu-combo/README.md

 3. Install "Arisu Combo" and reload the editor if needed.
 4. Enjoy cute and funny while you code.

+OR follow the steps below if not available on the store.

 ### Brackets